The hard truth about erectile dysfunction drugs

 Of course, there are.
 Like with all drugs there are always potential side effects.
 However, for PDE5 inhibitors these are usually mild such as a headache, nasal congestion, and bloodshot eyes.
 This is due to vasodilation occurring in other parts of the body (other than your penis that is).
 One side effect to be aware of however is priapism, which is an erection lasting longer than 4 hours.
 Now don’t get too excited, this is a real emergency and usually involves ice packs and sometimes even needles to fix (I’ll leave that to your imagination).
 Luckily it is very rare.

 Nicknamed “The Weekender” Cialis is sold by Lilly.
 The actual drug name is Tadalafil (see a trend here with the -afil?) and its main advantage is the much longer duration of action.
 It is claimed to last between 24 and 36hrs.
-Its onset of action is also reported to be quicker than sildenafil.
+Its onset of action is also reported to be quicker than Sildenafil.
 Tadalafil also shows the highest statistical success rate of any drugs in this class and on paper is a clear winner.
 While the Cialis brand tends to be the most expensive, cheaper generics are available for Tadalafil and come in 2.5mg, 5mg, 10mg, and 20mg strengths.
+Tadalafil is available in a daily version.

 Produced by Bayer, Levitra is another PDE5 inhibitor drug.
 Vardenafil’s duration of action is slightly longer than sildenafil.
 These come in 10mg and 20mg standard as well as orodispersable tablets.